Myndex/SAPC-APCA/documentation/index.md

 - [**_Open a discussion today!_**](https://github.com/Myndex/SAPC-APCA/discussions)

 ## W3 Licensed Version_
 [**APCA W3 Repository**](https://github.com/Myndex/apca-w3) Please source all files for tools intended for WCAG&nbsp;3 conformance from that specific repository.
-The files in this repositiory are part of other projects, and not necessary for WCAG&nbsp;3 compliance.
+The files in this repository are part of other projects, and not necessary for WCAG&nbsp;3 compliance.

 ## Bridge PCA